clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

 Now when you go to http://localhost you should see your new screen.

-To continue with the rest of the tutorial, it's necessary to return back to the default location configuration.
-To do this, edit the file :file:`/etc/httpd/conf.d/httpd.conf` again and replace any instance of /var/www/tutorial with /var/www/html.
+To continue, we must change the configuration back to the default :file:`/var/www/html` location.
+To do this, edit the :file:`/etc/httpd/conf.d/httpd.conf` file again and replace any instance of /var/www/tutorial with /var/www/html.

 Then, stop and then restart the ``httpd.service``.